AlexanderJCS/dsb-plugin/USER_GUIDE.md

 **Optional Step:** When beheading, it may be helpful to have the spine head ID, spine head name, and spine head volume in one CSV.
 You may choose an output CSV file location by clicking the **Select CSV Output** button.
 Any spines beheaded will appear in the CSV.

 > ✅ **Tip:** You may append to a CSV by selecting an already-existing one.
-This is useful for making modifications, proofreading, collaborating, etc. *You may get a overwrite warning when selecting the existing CSV, but it can be safely ignored*.
+This is useful for making modifications, proofreading, collaborating, etc. *You may get an overwrite warning when selecting the existing CSV, but it can be safely ignored*.

 ### Loading a Preprocessing File